 - “It looks like you feel stuck.
 Could I help you sound it out?
 Should we look up the meaning of a word together?”

 - “How are you feeling about your reading tonight?”

 - Coach your child to ask for additional help.
 You might notice your child struggling and getting stuck even with your support.
 You might then say, “Seems like you are having trouble figuring out what this section means.
 This would be a good time to ask your teacher about this problem.
 You might say, “‘Mrs. Johnson, I struggled with this section.
 Can you help me?’”

 - Stay engaged.
 In addition to reading together, it can be motivating for your child when they see you read your own favorite book alongside them for company.

 Become aware of your own reactions to reading.
 Be sure that the tone and attitude you bring is one of enjoyment, curiosity, and learning.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious but it’s easy not to notice when all is moving along smoothly.
-When children are choosing to read, a short, specific call out is all that’s needed: “I notice you’re almost at the end of your book.
+When your child is choosing to read, a short, specific call out is all that’s needed.
+“I notice you’re almost at the end of your book.
 You must be enjoying it!
 Yes!
 Excellent.”

 - Build celebrations into your routine.
-For example, “We’ll get our business taken care of first with your homework reading, and then, we’ll run around outside or take a bike ride.
+For example, “We’ll get our business taken care of first with your reading homework, and then we’ll run around outside or take a bike ride.
 Then, we can read a story for fun before bedtime.”